 The additional flights will upgrade connectivity between Norway and Spain, and especially to Latin America.

 Iberia, the airline founded in 1927, is boosting its coverage of Norway to record levels.
 Three years ago, the Spanish air group launched a twice-weekly service between Oslo and Madrid during the summer months.
-As of June
+As of June 15th it will fly between the two cities the year round.

 In addition, the Spanish airline will link Bergen and Madrid twice weekly from June 1st until September 30th.